run-house/runhouse/docs/overview/accessibility.rst

 We support saving resource metadata to the :code:`/rh` directory of the working git package or a remote metadata service we call the Runhouse RNS API.
 Both have their advantages:

 1. **Local RNS** - The git-based approach allows you to publish the exact resource metadata in the same version tree as your code, so you can be sure that the code and resources are always 1-for-1 compatible.
-It also is a highly visible way to distribute the resources to interested OSS users, who can see it right in the repo, rather than having to be aware that it exists behind an API.
+It also is a highly visible way to distribute the resources to OSS users, who can see it right in the repo, rather than having to be aware that it exists behind an API.
 Imagine you publish some research, and the exact cloud configurations and data artifacts you used were published with it so consumers of the work don't need to reverse engineer your compute and data rig.
-2. **Runhouse RNS** - The RNS API allows your resources to be accessible anywhere with an internet connection and Python interpreter, so it's obviously way more portable.
+2. **Runhouse RNS** - The RNS API allows your resources to be accessible anywhere with an internet connection and Python interpreter, so it's way more portable.
 It also allows you to quickly share resources with collaborators without needing to check them into git and ask them to fetch and change their branch.
-The web-based approach also allows you to keep a global source of truth for a resource (e.g. a single BERT preprocessing service shared by a team, or a most up-to-date model checkpoint), which will be updated with zero downtime by all consumers when you push a new version.
+The web-based approach also allows for a global source of truth for a resource (e.g. a single BERT preprocessing service shared by a team, or a most up-to-date model checkpoint), which will be updated with zero downtime by all consumers when you push a new version.
 Lastly, the RNS API is backed by a management API to view and manage all resources.

 .. note::
     Not every resource in Runhouse is named.
 You can use the Runhouse APIs if you like the ergonomics without ever